CliffracerMerchant/BootyCrate/app/src/main/java/com/cliffracertech/bootycrate/readme.md

 ItemGroupSelector (a custom view to manipulate the items shown in a shopping list or inventory.
 This activity UI is shared between all fragments.

-### database
+### model
-database contains the application's database, Room data access objects, and POJO representations of the items stored in the database tables.
+model contains all entities that would be considered model level in the MVVM architecture.
+At the moment it contains navigation state holders for view models that require the application's navigation state, as well as the sub-package database. database contains the application's database, Room data access objects, and POJO representations of the items stored in the database tables.

 ### fragment
 fragment contains all of the fragments used in the app.
 The two main content